 As could be expected the WLS method is only optimal when its assumptions are fulfilled, in particular with respect to the probability density distributions, so without outliers.
 The method is extremely sensitive to outliers, shown by the results without outlier removal.
 Even the few outliers remaining after outlier removal are sufficient to decrease the performance of the WLS method.
 To a lesser extend, the same holds for LS.
-A solution would be to use robust iterative estimators, like M-estimators, but those are very time-consuming and difficult, if not impossible, to use in real-time.
-The difference in performance between LS and WLS suggests that an additive noise model (LS) gives in this case a better description of the data than the multiplicative noise model used in WLS.
+A solution would be to use robust iterative estimators, like M-estimators, but those are very timeconsuming and difficult, if not impossible, to use in realtime.
+The difference in performance between LS and WLS suggests that an additive noise model (LS) gives in this case a better description of the data than the signal dependent noise model used in WLS.

-5.2 Evaluation using real image sequences
+5.2 Evaluation Using Real Image Sequences

 In simulation experiments optimal parameter settings for the background classification algorithm can be used.
-In practical situations these optimal settings are often unknown, and the
+In practical situations these optimal settings are often unknown, and the system will operate in general at sub-optimal settings of these parameters.
+So the sensitivity of the performance to suboptimal settings will play a major role in the evaluation on real image sequences.